biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 \normalsize

-results in a list of
+The returned results in a list of:

 \scriptsize